brian-tenovos/tnvs-api-dev-portal/faq.md

 You should check out our [Training Exercises](https://api.tenovos.com/developer-portal/#training-exercises) which cover step-by-step instructions for using the Tenovos REST API for common DAM integration use cases.

+### What is the expected speed increase of v2 over v1.

+On average, across all endpoints, the expected performance improvement of v2 is 600%+.